 If you are a student registered with Accessibility Services, and extensions are one of your academic accommodations, consult with your Accessibility Advisor about the teamwork in this course.

 Class Participation

 Students are expected to prepare thoroughly and make every effort to attend every class.
-Most class sessions will feature as much as half our time devoted to case discussions.
-In addition, students will be following specific companies and asked to make connections between class material and the company they are following.
-Class participation is a graded component of the course and students will be evaluated on their class preparation and contributions.
+As class participation is a graded component of the course, students will be evaluated on the following: